osen/Fl_Flow/README.md

 # Fl_Flow
-A fast and fun layout manager for FLTK
+## A fast and fun layout manager for FLTK

-Fl_Flow is a fast and fun layout manager for FLTK which works in a largely different manner to existing systems you may have encountered so far.
+Fl_Flow is a layout manager for FLTK which works in a largely different manner to existing systems you may have encountered so far.
 However it is intended to simplify the UI development process and provide a much smoother workflow for both initial development as well as future maintenance.

+## Simple tutorial

-For now, lets have a look at how it works and what kinds of functionality it provides.
+Lets have a look at how Fl_Flow works and what kinds of functionality it provides.
 The first step is to create a minimal program displaying a single window with a button.
-This can be done using the following code:
+This can be done using the following
+code:

 ```
 #include <FL/Fl_Double_Window.H>